Wolren/meals-management-system/doc/CONTRIBUTING.md

 ## Documentation

-The Swagger implemented by OpenAPI is used for API's documentation.
+The Swagger (OpenAPI 3) is used for API's documentation.
 The documentation can be found under `http://localhost:8080/swagger-ui/index.html` path by default.
 Note that API must be online if you are willing to check the documentation.